1. Introduction

 No advice

-Our investment service is a non-advised investment service in instruments that are shares and fractional shares.
+Our investment service is a non-advised investment service.
 Therefore, we do not offer any advice or provide you with any recommendations regarding the suitability or appropriateness of any instrument.
 In the provision of our investment service to you, we are not required to assess the suitability or appropriateness of the instrument or investment service offered to you and, as a result, you do not benefit from the protection of the FCA's rules on assessing suitability or appropriateness.

 Whilst we may, from time to time, provide you with factual information about the instruments we make available to you via the Revolut app, this information is not, and should not, be interpreted as advice, and any decision to submit orders must be made solely by you.
 If you are uncertain as to whether any instrument is suitable or appropriate for your individual circumstances or needs, you should seek independent professional advice.